yongyizang/BachDuet-WebGUI/README.md

   }
 }
 ```
-This means that user could only modify database if they past authentication.
+This means that user could only modify database if they pass authentication.
 Then, go to authentication, turn on anonymous sign-in, and modify the domain list under `Sign-in method`.
 - Check `main.vue`, under `const firebaseApp = initializeApp()`.
 Change these information to match your firebase app.
 It's safe to expose these as long as you have the correct security rules setted up under Cloud Firestore.
 - You need to create a new collection called `data`.
 This is hard-coded into `main.vue`.